American Basketball League (1925–1955): 1929–30 season

-The New York Stock Market crashed on October 29, 1929.
-John J. O'Brien the League's president, took the viewpoint that the "Great Depression" economic / financial slump would not last long, and the ABL continued business as usual.
+The New York Stock Exchange crashed on October 29, 1929.
+John J. O'Brien, the League's president, took the viewpoint that the "Great Depression" economic / financial slump would not last long, and the ABL continued business as usual.
 Former Celtics owner Jim Furey had just been released from prison, and put together a new version of the Celtics.
 However, the players were quickly becoming past their prime, and Nat Holman didn't play weekend games because he was a coach for the City College of New York.
 However, Cleveland still managed to win the league title, defeated Rochester and their star player, Tiny Hearn a six-foot, nine inch rookie star from Georgia Tech.
 However, there would never be a dynasty for Cleveland.
-The stock Market crash took its toll on the ABL.
-During the 1930–31 season, Max Rosenblum shocked the world of basketball when he announce that his Cleveland team would cease operations.
-Rosenblum was unable to pay the contracts that he signed his players to.
-George Halas at the end of the season, opted to fold his struggling Chicago Bruins club, and Toledo, which featured three former Celtics stars, Denhert, Lapchick, and Berry, shockingly finished in last place, with a record of four wins, and eleven losses.
-Fort Wayne defeated Chicago, and lost to Brooklyn in the finals, as Brooklyn won would ultimately be the league's last championship.
+The stock market crash took its toll on the ABL.
+During the 1930–31 season, Max Rosenblum shocked the world of basketball when he announced that his Cleveland team would cease operations.
+Rosenblum was unable to pay the contracts that his players had signed.
+George Halas at the end of the season, opted to fold his struggling Chicago Bruins club, and Toledo, which featured three former Celtics stars (Denhert, Lapchick, and Berry) shockingly finished in last place, with a record of four wins and eleven losses.
+Fort Wayne defeated Chicago, and lost to Brooklyn in the finals, as Brooklyn won what would ultimately be the league's last championship.